russstorms/DW-Practical/README.md

 ### `npm install`

 Installs dependencies for the Client (React app).<br />
-Go up a directory to the root, run
+Go up a directory to the root, run:

 ### `npm install`